Bjeaurn/presentations/src/2020/how-we-automated-our-angular-updates/how-we-automated-our-angular-updates.md

 😰<!-- .element: class="fragment" -->

 Note: This is the complexity we had to deal with in Jenkins to get our conditional reporting.
-Again, disclaimer; a while ago with limited knowledge.
+Again, disclaimer a while ago with limited knowledge.
 The whole pushing and creating a request is so much harder without the plugin we used.

 ----